Rails default_scope: Why You Should Never Use It

 A pretty popular opinion in the Ruby on Rails community is that default_scopes should be avoided at all costs.
-Even though this is a widely expressed opinion, often at the time it’s hard for even Rails experts to express exactly how default_scopes are bad.
+Even among Rails experts, it’s often hard to articulate exactly why.
+Here’s a concrete breakdown.

 Using default_scopes